 Warren's Twitter Advice

-- What's Going On - Warren suggests I be more proactive in talking about what's going on in regards to my job search.
-So, mentioning things more often about interviews I have had, or people I have met with.
+- What's Going On - Warren suggests I be more proactive in talking about what's going on in regard to my job search.
+For example, he suggests I mention things more often about interviews I have had, or people I have met with.
 This keeps it fresh in people's heads that I am looking for a job.

 - Reaching Out - Warren also suggests just reaching out to people I want to network with and saying something like "Hi - I'm looking to break into social media.
 Is there anyone you can think of to refer me to?"